-- 1. An agenda for each regular board, commission, committee, task force or standing subcommittee (see Policy 5.12) meeting and each adjourned regular meeting will be posted outside the meeting room and in a place visible to the public in/at the department responsible for staffing a given advisory body at least 72 hours prior to the meeting.
-A record of those two postings will be maintained by the department and it will include a declaration of the time and place of each posting.
+- 1. An agenda for each regular board, commission, committee, task force or standing subcommittee (see Policy 5.12) meeting and each adjourned regular meeting will be posted outside the on the bulletin board outside Council Chambers, in the enclosed bulletin board located on Church Street, and on the City's website at least 72 hours prior to the meeting.
+The agenda shall be accessible through a prominent, direct link posted on the City's primary website homepage.
+A record of the postings will be maintained by the department and it will include a declaration of the time and place of each posting.
 Notice of any special meeting of an advisory body will be posted at least 24 hours prior to the meeting; such notice will specify the business to be transacted.
 A record of posting will be maintained as noted above. - 2.
 The agenda will bear a brief general description of each item of business to be transacted or discussed at the meeting.
-The description will be reasonably calculated to inform the public of the general nature of the subject matter of the item so that the public may seek further information on items of interest.
-The description will focus on the substance of the matter rather than the contemplated action. - 3.
+The description will be reasonably calculated to inform the public of the general nature of the subject matter of the item so that the public may seek further information on items of interest. - 3.
 If an advisory body member or staff intends to bring up an item for discussion or action it is to be included on the posted agenda unless the item qualifies as an exception as outlined in a) and b) below.
 The existing definition of "action taken" which is found in Government Code § 54952.6 will be used in determining the effect of the regulations.
 In that Government Code Section "action taken" is defined as "a collective decision made by a majority of the members of a legislative body, a collective commitment or promise by a majority of the members of a legislative body to make a positive or a negative decision, or an actual vote by a majority of the members of a legislative body when sitting as a body or entity, upon a motion, proposal, resolution, order or ordinance."
 Action may be taken on items not appearing on the posted agenda under the following circumstances: